 Mark Bostridge was born in 1961 and educated at the University of Oxford where he won the Gladstone Memorial Prize.
 His books include the highly acclaimed biographies, VERA BRITTAIN: A LIFE, shortlisted for the Whitbread Biography Prize, the NCR non-fiction Award, and the Fawcett Prize; FLORENCE NIGHTINGALE.
 THE WOMAN AND HER LEGEND, winner of the 2009 Elizabeth Longford Prize for Historical Biography and THE FATEFUL YEAR.
 ENGLAND 1914, shortlisted for the PEN Hessell-Tiltman Prize for History.
 He has written widely for national newspapers and journals, and appeared on television and radio.
-He was recently the consultant on a film version of Vera Brittain's TESTAMENT OF YOUTH, which was produced by Heyday for BBC Films and was released in January 2015.
+He was the consultant on the 2015 film adaptation of TESTAMENT OF YOUTH, which starred Alicia Vikander and Kit Harington.

 Vera Brittain and the First World War tells the remarkable story of the author behind Testament of Youth, published to coincide with the film of Testament of Youth, whilst charting the book's ascent to become one of the most loved memoirs of the First World War period.
 Such interest is set to expand even more in this centenary year of the war s outbreak.